Barrett Energy Resources Group

 In addition to her focus on coastal issues, Ms. Knee has also has more than 13 years of experience in GIS, modeling, software development, ocean observing, and data management and communication.
 She currently manages numerous complex data management, distribution, and visualization projects for NOAA, the USACE, and NROC.
 Prior to joining ASA in 2004 she used a Fulbright Fellowship to study the impacts of sea level rise and storm surge flooding in the country of Mauritius by integrating GIS and systems engineering models.

-Mr. Lagueux is the president of EnSafe, Inc., an environmental and health & safety firm located in Londonderry, NH.
+Mr. Lagueux manages the New Hampshire office of EnSafe Inc., an environmental and health & safety firm located in Londonderry, NH.
 He has conducted, designed, or managed hundreds of environmental investigations during the past 26 years at industrial facilities, municipal and commercial properties, uncontrolled hazardous waste sites, hazardous waste and solid waste landfills, and federal facilities.
 Over that period of time, he has been involved with all aspects of the technical and management requirements associated with the successful completion of environmental and engineering projects.
 These investigations have included work conducted under various state and federal regulatory programs, and include source delineation and control; management of contaminant migration; assessment of fate and transport of contaminants; and sites containing dense and light non-aqueous phase liquid (NAPL).
 Mr. Lagueux has also completed remedial feasibility studies; design and implementation of remedial technology; environmental liability assessments; underground storage tank closures; spill prevention, control and countermeasure (SPCC) plans; and storm water management plans.

 Mr. Lagueux has employed numerous investigative and remedial technologies, and has direct experience in investigating and remediation of sites contaminated with volatile organic compounds, semi-volatile organic compounds, petroleum hydrocarbons, heavy metals, dioxin, PCBs, pesticides, herbicides, jet fuel, fuel oils, kerosene, asbestos, and solid waste.
 His expertise in remediation of sites has been successfully employed using source removal, hydraulic control, free product recovery, soil vapor extraction, pump and treat, bioremediation, and institutional controls.